k2view-academy/K2View-Academy/articles/k2verify/k2verify_configurations/04_4_bucket_distribution.md

 **When Can You Skip This Section?**

 You can safely skip bucket customization if:
-* The default even distribution provides acceptable performance
+* The default even distribution provides acceptable performance.
-* You do not experience performance bottlenecks during execution
+* You do not experience performance bottlenecks during execution.

 For most environments, the default bucket distribution is sufficient.